wekesa931/Anata/README.md

 1. Test - This [deployment](hn-dashboard-test.herokuapp.com) the HNOS test [backend](https://antara-hnos-test.herokuapp.com/graphql/).
 This helps us test the frontend features with backend that has not been deployed to production.
 2. Beta - This [deployment](hn-dashboard-beta.herokuapp.com) uses prod environment variables where we could test your feture with other features altogether just the way they would behave in production.

+## Deploying to production ⚠️

 When we have a bunch of features ready and merged to master and want to deploy to our users:

 We use [release-it ](https://github.com/release-it/release-it) to automate releasing on Github, so check out master locally.

 Pull the latest changes and then run `npm run release`.
-This commands does the following things automatically:
+This commands does the following things automatically (be very sure you want to deploy when you run it ⚠️):

 1. Updates your package.json to have the new version number.
 2. It also automatically updates the CHANGELOG.md with the all commits since the last release.